 Silence.
 What a gift, in the midst of the non-stop assault of noise in our world.
 With life’s constant commotion, I don’t need my own mind to add to it.
 And in our nation’s current of angst, my brain’s been chattering overtime.
 It’s time to take a break.

-So if you happen to see me “Shhh-ushing,” and no one is around, I’m likely “Shhh-ushing” myself.
-And I probably deserve it.
+So, “Shhhhhhh, already!”
+And if you happen to see me “Shhh-ushing,” and no one is around, I’m likely “Shhh-ushing” myself.
+I probably deserve it.
 Sometimes, my brain needs to remember that silence is indeed, golden.